iotaledger/hornet/tools/gendoc/configuration_header.md

 Hornet uses a JSON standard format as a config file.
 If you are unsure about JSON syntax, you can find more information in the [official JSON specs](https://www.json.org).

-The default config file is `config.json`.
-You can change the path or name of the config file by using the `-c` or `--config` argument while executing `hornet` executable.
+You can change the path of the config file by using the `-c` or `--config` argument while executing `hornet` executable.

 For example:
 ```bash